mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 - The processing environment must be sufficiently scalable to handle the expected workload and meet the required throughput targets.

-- Using a web role is simply one solution.
+- Using a worker role is simply one solution.
 Azure also provide other options such as [WebJobs][WebJobs].

 ## Consequences of the solution

-Running the [sample solution][fullDemonstrationOfSolution] in a production environment and using Application Insights to monitor performance generated the following results:

-![Application Insights metrics for the BackgroundImageProcessing controller][App-Insights-Metrics-Background-All-Requests]

-The load was similar to that shown earlier, but the response times of the `Post`, `Get`, and `IsImageProcessingComplete` requests is now much faster.
-A similar volume of requests was made to the `ProcessImage` method, but you should not compare the response time for these requests to those shown earlier as the times are simply a measure of how long the it took to post a message to a queue.
+Running the [sample solution][fullDemonstrationOfSolution] in a production environment and using AppDynamics to monitor performance generated the following results.
+The load was similar to that shown earlier, but the response times of requests to the `UserProfile` controller is now much faster and the volume of requests overall was greatly increased over the same duration (23565 against 2759 earlier).
+A much bigger volume of requests was made to the `WorkInBackground` controller compared to the earlier tests due to the increased efficiency of these requests.
+However, you should not compare the throughput and response time for these requests to those shown earlier as the work being performed is very different (queuing a request rather than performing a time-consuming calculation):

+![AppDynamics Business Transactions pane showing the effects of the response times of all requests when the WorkInBackground controller is used][AppDynamics-Transactions-Background-Requests]

+The CPU and network utilization also illustrate the improved performance.
+The CPU utilization never reached 100% and the volume of network requests handled was far greater than earlier and did not tail off until the workload dropped.

+![AppDynamics metrics showing the CPU and network utilization for the WorkInBackground controller][AppDynamics-Metrics-Background-Requests]

-Repeating the controlled load-test over 5 minutes for 100 users submitting a mixture of all four requests gives the following results:
+Repeating the controlled load-test over 5 minutes for users submitting a mixture of all requests against the `UserProfile` and `WorkInBackground` controllers gives the following results:

 ![Load-test results for the BackgroundImageProcessing controller][Load-Test-Results-Background]

-This graph confirms the improvement in performance of the `Post`, `Get`, and `IsImageProcessingComplete` requests as a result of offloading the processing for the `ProcessImage` requests.
+This graph confirms the improvement in performance of the system as a result of offloading the intensive processing to the worker role.
+The overall volume of tests and the average test time is greatly improved compared to the earlier tests.

 Relocating resource-hungry processing to a separate set of processes should improve responsiveness for most requests, but the resource-hungry processing itself may take longer (this duration is not illustrated in the two graphs above, and requires instrumenting and monitoring the worker role.)
 If there are insufficient worker role instances available to perform the resource-hungry workload, jobs might be queued or otherwise held pending for an indeterminate period.
 However, it might be possible to expedite critical jobs that must be performed quickly by using a priority queuing mechanism.